Esensats/mcsr-calcsens/README.md

   waywall.set_sensitivity(0)
 end
 ```

+8. Disable Raw Input in Minecraft for the waywall sensitivity multipliers to take effect.

 Done!
 You should now have a similar perceived sensitivity feeling in both
 normal and EyeZoom tall window modes and your muscle memory is saved,